Bamboo Fiber

 SUSTAINABLE BAMBOO FIBER PRODUCTION

-Bleaching and Coloration: The extracted bamboo pulp is subjected to a bleaching process to remove impurities and enhance the fiber's whiteness.
-Natural dyes or environmentally friendly pigments can be used to add color to the fiber, ensuring a vibrant range of options for various applications, including the production of bamboo fabric and bamboo fiber products.
+Bleaching and Coloration: Bamboo pulp undergoes bleaching to remove impurities and enhance fiber whiteness.
+Natural dyes or eco-friendly pigments are then applied for a vibrant color range in bamboo fabric and products.

-Finishing and Treatment: After weaving, the bamboo fabric may undergo additional treatments to improve its durability, softness, and colorfastness.
-Eco-friendly finishes can be applied to enhance water repellency or provide additional UV protection, further expanding the range of applications for bamboo fiber textiles.
-This ensures that bamboo fabric remains a sustainable fabric option.
+Finishing and Treatment: After weaving, bamboo fabric undergoes treatments for enhanced durability, softness, and colorfastness.
+Eco-friendly finishes, boosting water repellency or providing UV protection, expand the applications of bamboo fiber textiles, ensuring its sustainability.

 APPLICATIONS OF BAMBOO FIBER